Tuesday, May 9, 2017

 Even with the best intentions, sometimes IEP Teams must have difficult conversations or may find themselves in conflict.
 In this session we will discover and apply different practices in order to move forward in an agreeable manner when these situations arise.
 Participants will learn to better recognize what makes some conversations difficult and use a structured framework to help conduct difficult conversations.
 Together we will explore different ways to deal with difficult behaviors and learn about possible strategies to defuse a difficult situation.
 This session will expand your ability to convert difficult situations into collaborative solutions and work with families in a productive way.

-Presenters: NH Connections Facilitators from NH Parent Information Center
+Presenters: Maureen Shields and Barbara Publicover from the NH Parent Information Center

 "It takes a village to raise a child." - African proverb